Hexagon/blog/src/posts/guide-to-js/2023-08-31_evolution-of-javascript.md

 ---
 title: The Evolution of JavaScript and Why It Matters
-part: 7
+part: 6
+intro: "Understanding the past and how we got here can give us good hints about where we're going.
+Let's dig into JavaScript's history and how it's grown over time.
+Knowing this stuff will help us when we move on to more complicated topics like Promises, template literals, async/await, and the latest JavaScript features."
 ---

-Understanding the past and how we got here can give us good hints about where we're going.
-Let's dig into JavaScript's history and how it's grown over time.
-Knowing this stuff will help us when we move on to more complicated topics like Promises, template literals, async/await, and the latest JavaScript features.

 ## How Did JavaScript Start?